 Re-emerging Trends: Online dating

 In this article, Questia Group focuses on online dating.
-Our research was conducted through an online survey on our platform www.questia.ro covering 497 respondents.
+Our research was conducted through an online survey on our platform www.questia.ro covering 497 respondents, with a plus or minus 4% margin of error.
 The survey was active between 26 and 28 September 2017.
 Our key findings are presented below.

 Online dating, or the hook-up culture was described as the ‘dating apocalypse’ throughout the Western media.
 Some sociologists say that algorithms almost kill people’s sensitivity abilities and dating apps have more or less transformed modern courtship into a type of commodified game.
 Other studies say Bauman’s argument is rather pessimistic and downplay the positives of ‘networked intimacy’.
 However, there are so many studies, using so many different methodologies (and getting funding from so many deeply invested companies) that it is quite easy for someone to just cherry-pick one finding or statistic and run really, really far with it.

 By dating sites we refer to those Web sites that primarily focus on offering the user opportunities to form a new romantic relationship that has the potential to become a dating and perhaps a long-term committed relationship, such as marriage.
 By online dating (or Internet dating) we refer to the practice of using dating sites to find a romantic partner.